Entomological Society of America Community Participation Guidelines

 Don't attack others.
 The discussions and comments are meant to stimulate conversation, not to create contention.
 Let others have their say, just as you may.

-Don’t post commercial messages on any discussion list, resource library entry, or other area where others might see it.
+Don’t post job announcements or commercial messages on any discussion list, resource library entry, or other area where others might see it.
 Contact people directly with product and service information if you believe it would help them.
 If ESA receives complaints about commercial spam coming from a community member, we reserve the right to remove that individual from the community.